mgallegos/laravel-jqgrid/README.md

 ## Features

 * Config file with global properties to use in all grids of your application.
-* Render ..
+* PHP Render to handle javascript code.
-* Freedom to use any datasource.
+* Datasource independent (you are able to create your own datasource implementation).

 ## Installation